 A balanced routine can be highly beneficial to seniors, but you should still approach it with caution.
 Make sure you start with more straightforward exercises and gradually progress to more challenging ones.
 To prevent falls, use a chair or wall for extra support.
 Before you begin these exercises, drink plenty of water, and eat a healthy snack.
 During exercise, you should take breaks if necessary.
 There are some potential dangers of exercise for seniors; for a safer exercise and the best result; Pay attention to the list below:

-- In case of medications, ask your doctor if any side effects may cause lightheadedness or decreased balance.
+Ask your doctor if any side effects may cause lightheadedness or decreased balance in the case of medications.

 Balance Exercises for Seniors

-If possible, find a supervisor or support person who can supervise you and provide assistance.
+If possible, find a supervisor or support person to supervise you and provide assistance.
 Use a yoga mat to cushion yourself and keep you from slipping.
-Over time, you will improve your balance and move onto more complex variations and exercises.
-Here is a list of ten low impact exercises for seniors to improve balance.
+Over time, you will improve your balance and move on to more complex variations and exercises.
+Here is a list of ten low-impact exercises for seniors to improve balance.
 You can do these exercises at any level.